rliebz/ghost/README.md

 ### Checks

-Ghost comes with four main checks: `Should`, `ShouldNot`, `Must`, and `MustNot`.
+Ghost comes with two main checks: `Should` and `Must`.

-`Should` and `ShouldNot` check whether an assertion has succeeded, failing the test otherwise.
-Like `t.Error`, the test is allowed to proceed if the assertion
+`Should` checks whether an assertion has succeeded, failing the test otherwise.
-fails:
+Like `t.Error`, the test is allowed to proceed if the assertion fails:

 ```go
 g.Should(be.Equal(want, got))
 ```

-Both functions also return a boolean indicating whether the check was successful, allowing you to safely chain assertion logic:
+The function also returns a boolean indicating whether the check was successful, allowing you to safely chain assertion logic:

 ```go